Topo Chico

 Topo-Chico is a brand of sparkling mineral water from Mexico.
 Topo-Chico is both naturally carbonated at the source and artificially carbonated.

 History

 Topo-Chico has been sourced from and bottled in Monterrey, Mexico since 1895.
-The drink takes its name from the mountain Cerro del Topo Chico, near Monterrey.
+The drink takes its name from the mountain Cerro del Topo Chico in Monterrey.

 In 2017, The Coca-Cola Company purchased Topo-Chico for $220 million.
 The brand was originally popular in northern Mexico and Texas, with the Coca-Cola Company later helping popularize it across the United States.
 The drink has a cult following.